Germany sees Iran sanctions in place until January at least

-TEHRAN (Reuters) - Germany’s foreign minister said on Sunday sanctions against Iran would likely remain in place until at least January as world powers wait to see whether Tehran sticks to its commitments under a plan to curb its nuclear program.
+TEHRAN, Oct 18 (Reuters) - Germany’s foreign minister said on Sunday sanctions against Iran would likely remain in place until at least January as world powers wait to see whether Tehran sticks to its commitments under a plan to curb its nuclear programme.

 But Germany’s Frank-Walter Steinmeier said Iran must show evidence it is complying with the deal before the sanctions can be lifted.